RickStrahl/Westwind.Scripting/ScriptAndTemplates.md

 > You need to be consistent with your use of directory slashes using forward **or** backwards slashes but not both in the base path and template paths or you may run into invalid path issues.

 #### RenderScript
+There's also a string version of RenderPartial that uses a string as input for you script.

 ```csharp
 var model = new TestModel {